Norman Mailer Society: History

 On July 11, 2002, J. Michael Lennon, Barry H. Leeds, and John Whalen-Bridge met Norman Mailer in Provincetown, Massachusetts to discuss the creation of the organization and gain Mailer's approval.
 Mailer's biographer Robert Lucid could not attend, but he was one of the original quartet planning the Society.
 Having received Mailer's blessing, the Norman Mailer Society was officially founded in 2003.

 During the American Literature Association's conference in Cambridge on May 22, 2003, there was a planning meeting and interim officers elected for the Norman Mailer Society.

 On November 1, 2003, the Society had its inaugural meeting in Brooklyn prompted in part as a reaction to Mailer's being dropped from the sixth edition of The Norton Anthology of American Literature because (according to the editors) "regular surveys of professors had shown declining use of Mr. Mailer's work".
 Ron Rosenbaum, a New York Observer columnist, commented about the creation of the Society: "It's good to recognize people for their service while they're still around to appreciate it".

 Non-profit incorporation papers were filed in the State of New York, July 21, 2004, and were approved on September 14, 2004.
 The Society was incorporated in Windham, Connecticut in 2008.

-At the 2017 conference, J. Michael Lennon and David Light stepped down as President and Treasurer respectively.
-The Board unanimously elected former-VP Maggie McKinley, chair of the English Department at Harper College, as President.
-Gerald Lucas (Professor of English at Middle Georgia State University) became VP and Jason Mosser (Professor of English at Georgia Gwinnett College) replaced Light as Treasurer.